 Attach everything you’ve got.

 Are you applying for a role that provides an option to submit multiple attachments?
-Don’t skimp on the information you share.
-If there is space for 10 attachments on their job application portal, use that opportunity to highlight yourself and your work.
-Supply the hiring team with your cover letter, resume, references, and samples of the projects you’ve been proud to be a part of.
-Utilize all available space to provide their team with any and all the information they need to know about you and highlight why you are the right fit for the role.
+Use that opportunity to highlight yourself and your work.
+Options may include your cover letter, resume, and work samples of the projects you’ve been proud to be a part of.
+Utilize all available space to provide their team with any information they need to know about you and highlight why you are the right fit for the role.